ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * is_active - boolean - Mandatory
 2. Responds with the Machine Type Code and Language Code for the Machine Type created successfully

-3. This feature also restrict the bulk creation of Master Data
+3. This feature also restricts the bulk creation of Master Data

 4. Responds to the source with the appropriate message